bullmoose20/MK-Docs/docs/komet/guides/ratings.md

     * `rating3` is set to be the user rating and it's image (`rating3_image`) is set to IMDb just because we have to pick something.

-    * `reapply_overlays` is set to true to ensure that Komet always updates the overlays as we run things.
+    * `reapply_overlays` is set to true to ensure that Kometa always updates the overlays as we run things.

     * We do not recommend using `reapply_overlays: true` consistently in a live/production environment, make sure to switch this back to `false` when finished.

-After Komet is run on this library, you'll get this result:
+After Kometa is run on this library, you'll get this result:

    ![](images/ratings-03.png)

-* Komet has added those two ratings to the poster using the values already stored with the movie.
+* Kometa has added those two ratings to the poster using the values already stored with the movie.
 The icons and values are correctly associated simply because we made sure they are in the config file.

 * The two ratings match, and there is no IMDb rating icon on the poster since there is no user rating. (no star rating on the right)